Engineer at American Bureau of Shipping, Ship Engineering Department, Commercial Structures

 MOST REWARDING PROJECT:

-Being an ABS Surveyor in Philly Shipyard, overseeing the construction of 50,000 DWT Tankers.
+Being an ABS (American Bureau of Shipping) Surveyor in The Philadelphia Shipyard, overseeing the construction of 50,000 DWT (Deadweight tonnage) tankers.
 Working in a shipyard every day helped me bridge the gap between ship design and the practicalities of how ships are built and operated.
 It was also very satisfying to see the progress as the ships were being built, and going out on sea trials was an incredible experience!